 A few weeks ago, we discussed an article that made French mothers sound a bit monstrous.
 Well apparently, French parenting is a hot topic.
-On Saturday, The Wall Street Journal printed this article about French parenting and it’s practically glowing, it’s so positive.
+On Saturday, The Wall Street Journal printed this article about how French parenting is better, and it’s so positive that it’s practically glowing.
 Here’s an excerpt:

 “When I asked French parents how they disciplined their children, it took them a few beats just to understand what I meant.
 “Ah, you mean how do we educate them?” they asked.
 “Discipline,” I soon realized, is a narrow, seldom-used notion that deals with punishment.
 Whereas “educating” (which has nothing to do with school) is something they imagined themselves to be doing all the time.

 One of the keys to this education is the simple act of learning how to wait.
 It is why the French babies I meet mostly sleep through the night from two or three months old.
 Their parents don’t pick them up the second they start crying, allowing the babies to learn how to fall back asleep.
 It is also why French toddlers will sit happily at a restaurant.
 Rather than snacking all day like American children, they mostly have to wait until mealtime to eat.”

 What do you think?
 Do you purposely and pointedly teach the ability-to-wait-nicely to your children?
 I can’t say I’ve been particularly good at it.
 But it does seem like such a valuable real-life skill!

 The article isn’t too long, but it definitely has me examining my parenting methods.
 I hope you have a few minutes to give it a read — I’d love to hear what you think of it.
 Do you agree French parents are better?